revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary> <b>Explanation</b> </summary>

-- To count number of lines from `data.txt`.
-We can use `readlines()` method and then count the number of lines which doesn't start from M.
+- To count number of lines from `data.txt`, we can use `readlines()` method and then count the number of lines which doesn't start from M.

     </details>
 </details>